-CHAMPS has partnered with the Rocky Mountain Public Health Training Center (RMPHTC) and ECHO Colorado to develop and launch interactive ECHO Learning Communities to address quality improvement initiatives important to Region VIII Community Health Centers.
+CHAMPS has partnered with the Rocky Mountain Public Health Training Center (RMPHTC) to develop and launch interactive ECHO Learning Communities to address quality improvement initiatives important to Region VIII Community Health Centers.

-Please click or scroll down to learn more about and register for upcoming live CHAMPS ECHO Learning Communities:
+Please click or scroll down to learn more about upcoming live CHAMPS ECHO Learning Communities:

 - CHAMPS/RMPHTC 2018 Care Coordination Strategies for Improving Rates of Colorectal Cancer Screening ECHO Learning Community